sushilk123/sushilk123/README.md

 2. Real Time Singer Recognition - Identify the singer of a song and then cluster songs of similar voices in a music library.

 # Research
-I authored a research paper titled, "A Light Weight Cryptographic Solution for 6LoWPAN Protocol Stack".
+I authored a research paper titled,[A Light Weight Cryptographic Solution for 6LoWPAN Protocol Stack](https://link.springer.com/chapter/10.1007/978-3-030-01177-2_71)

 The research paper presents an implementation of a Lightweight 6LoWPAN Protocol stack by using a Light weight Cipher instead of regular heavy encryption cipher AES.
+It also discusses the detailed analysis of cipher against Linear Cryptanalysis, Differential Cryptanalysis, Biclique attack and Avalanche attack.
-1. Published by Springer in the book series of Advances in Intelligent systems and Computing.[Abstract](https://link.springer.com/chapter/10.1007/978-3-030-01177-2_71)
+1. Published by Springer in the book series of Advances in Intelligent systems and Computing.
 2. Paper presented at Science and Information (Computing Conference) 2018 London.

 # Hobby Projects